kubevela/kubevela.github.io/versioned_docs/version-v0.3.5/developer-experience-guide/cli/cap-center.md

 Now let's try to install the new trait named `kubewatch` from `my-center` to your own KubeVela platform.

-> [KubeWatch](https://github.com/bitnami-labs/kubewatch) is a Kubernetes plugin that watches events and publishes notifications to Slack channel etc. We can use it as a trait to watch important changes of your app and notify the platform administrators via Slack.
+> [KubeWatch](https://github.com/bitnami-labs/kubewatch) is a Kubernetes plugin that watches events and publishes notifications to Slack channel etc. We can use it as a trait to watch important changes of your app and notify the platform platform-engineerss via Slack.

 Install `kubewatch` trait from `my-center`.